PrintStructor/klipper-toolchanger-extended/docs/atom-reference.md

    SAVE_CONFIG
    ```

-   so that all updated Z offsets are persisted.
+   so that all updated Z offsets are persisted in `printer.cfg`.

 ---